kaviv6/kaviv6/README.md

 - 👋 Hi, I’m @kaviv6
-- 👀 I’m interested in HTML CSS PHP
+- 👀 I’m interested in WEB OR APP DEVLOPMENT
 - 🌱 I’m currently pursuing my masters

+- TECH-java,python,html,css,php

 <!---
 kaviv6/kaviv6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.